 There may become a time in your aquarium journey when you have to remove a fish for multiple reasons – Maybe that new fish you should not have bought is a serial killer, a fish has just taken a liking to coral, a fish has got too big or you have a fish that is just a monster!

 If you cycled your saltwater aquarium with Damselfish, then I suggest you bookmark this article because one day you WILL have to remove them and they are one of the hardest fish to catch!

 Many aquarists have tried all the methods listed below to varying degrees of success.
 I myself needed to go through 5-6 methods before I finally captured a beautiful Bi-Color Angel that one day decided to like the taste of my Clam’s Mantle!

-Removing all the rock and water from an aquarium is a very long and stressful process (Unless you have a 10 gallon Nano Aquarium) and should be listed as the absolute last resort.
+Removing all the rock and water from an aquarium can be a very long and stressful process (Unless you have a 10 gallon Nano Aquarium) and should be listed as the absolute last resort.
 With patience, you should be able to trap not only fish, but shrimp and crabs using one of these methods.